Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Tnn** (required) Logical trigger number to associate the input(s) with, from zero up to a firmware-specific maximum
 * **P"expression"** Specifies the object model expression to use, or use P-1 to delete the trigger
-* **R** Enable condition: whether to trigger at any time (R0, default), only when printing a file from SD card (R1), or only when not printing a file from SD card (R2, supported in RRF 3.2 and later).
+* **R** Enable condition: whether to trigger at any time (R0, default), only when printing a file from SD card (R1), or only when not printing a file from SD card (R2).
 R-1 temporarily disables the trigger.

 ##### Examples
 <br>